ckuijjer/hello-esm/README.md

 ## Remarks

-- to use _esrun_ _tsconfig.json_ has `"target": "es2022"` as otherwise _esrun_ complains about top-level await.
+- to use _esrun_ the file _tsconfig.json_ has `"target": "es2022"` as otherwise _esrun_ complains about top-level await.
 Node 16 supports most of es2022, see https://node.green/#ES2022 and https://kangax.github.io/compat-table/es2016plus/#node16_11, but it does feel a bit icky.